RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 "values": [{"status": "yes"}, {"status": "tbd"}]
 ```

+this will match if the "status" is either "yes" or "tbd"

 ##### Non-default multi-valued negative match criteria

 Just as for single values, you can set "match" to be false to indicate that the match will succeed if the state does